Indo people: Overview

-History of European trade and colonialism in Southeast Asia (16th century-1949)
+History of European trade and colonialism in Southeast Asia (16th century – 1949)

 Portuguese and Spanish in Southeast Asia (16th century)

 Eurasians in the Dutch East Indies were descendants of Europeans who travelled to Asia between the 16th and the 20th century.
-The earliest Europeans in South East Asia were Portuguese and Spanish traders.
+The earliest Europeans in Southeast Asia were Portuguese and Spanish traders.
 Portuguese explorers discovered two trade routes to Asia, sailing around the south of Africa or the Americas to create a commercial monopoly.
-In the early 16th century the Portuguese established important trade posts in South East Asia, which was a diverse collection of many rival kingdoms, sultanates and tribes spread over a huge territory of peninsulas and islands.
+In the early 16th century, the Portuguese established important trade posts in Southeast Asia, which was a diverse collection of many rival kingdoms, sultanates and tribes spread over a huge territory of peninsulas and islands.
 A main Portuguese stronghold was in the Maluku Islands (the Moluccas), the fabled "Spice Islands".
 The Spanish established a dominant presence further north in the Philippines.
 These historical developments were instrumental in building a foundation for large Eurasian communities in this region.
 Old Eurasian families in the Philippines mainly descend from the Spanish.
-While the oldest Indo families descend from Portuguese traders and explorers, some family names of old Indo families include Simao, De Fretes, Perera, Henriques, etc.
+While the oldest Indo families descend from Portuguese traders and explorers, some family names of old Indo families include Simao, De Fretes, Pereira, Henriques, etc.